Tajnost/100daysOfPython/README.md

 - Ended this journey on

 ## Log Descending
+**Day 9: January 8, 2024**
+- **Project 11 : Calculator** - A Calculator that can do basic mathematic operations, while asking us for input each step of the way.

 **Day 8: January 7, 2024**
 - **Project 10 : Secret Audition** - A auction house game, where you ask people for their name and their bid - then store them in a dictionary, and check who is the highest bidder.